immobiliare/ApnsPHP/README.md

 Apple has already removed SSLv3 support in the Sandbox Env. so, please, try ApnsPHP with Sandbox servers (in ssl:// or tls:// mode, if you want).

+2015-05-07 Update: ApnsPHP is now using TLS protocol.

 ApnsPHP
 =======